 The United States All Star Federation has taken important steps to ensure the highest level of safety within our All Star member organizations.
 One of these steps is the background screening for anyone age 18 years or older in a given competition year who accompanies a team into a warm-up or backstage area at all USASF-sanctioned events.
-This includes owners, coaches, volunteers and non-coaching staff members associated with a program.
-Additionally, adult athletes* on open teams are required to be screened before eligibility status is granted.
+This includes owners, coaches, volunteers, non-coaching staff and adult athlete members associated with a program.

 The United States All Star Federation is proud to partner with the National Center for Safety Initiatives, which facilitates all background screenings of our adult members.
 This includes a comprehensive screening program using NCSI's full-service product and a simple red light/green light determination report issued in accordance with the criteria chosen by the USASF.
 Only those applicants receiving a green light report will be considered for eligible membership.